zsmn/software_infrastructure/README.md

 # software_infrastructure

-Resolution of some software infrastructure assembly problems
+Resolution of some software infrastructure assembly questions